-The Aston Martin Vantage GT4 is powered by a normally aspirated front-mounted V8 that drives the rear wheels giving it good straight-line speed, and it is decent over the kerbs.
+The Aston Martin Vantage GT4 is powered by a naturally aspirated front-mounted V8 that drives the rear wheels, giving it good straight-line speed, and decent handling over the kerbs.

-It’s considered one of the weaker cars on the iRacing grid, relatively speaking, of course, and therefore not ideal if you plan to finish races near the front.
+It’s considered one of the weaker cars on the iRacing grid, relatively speaking of course, and therefore not a fantastic choice if you plan to consistently finish races near the front.

 BMW M4 GT4